logchange/logchange.github.io/docs/tools/logchange/faq.md

 - **Full changelog**: Custom markdown templates
 - **Integration**: Generate data for other tools

+See the [Templating Guide](templates.md) for examples, available objects, and best practices.

 ### Q: How do I handle configuration changes that need documentation?

 **A:** Use the `configurations` field: